bnajafi/Polimi_TES_2018-19_BuildingSimulationProjects/README.md

 Before submitting your projet, you should send us the detailed information about the members of your group by filling out this [form](https://goo.gl/forms/ZWhIzcm5NvjBWDLU2):

 *Important note: Only one of the members of the group should fill in the form and should insert the personal and contact information of all members.

+Uploading Procedure just using Browser

+First fork this repository, then go to your repositories and find the repo with the same name, then go inside that  repository and choose upload files !
+Put all of the files of your project (.osm files of all cases + presentation) inside a folder called rossi_bianchi_smith_neri and drag that folder inside the repository, once the files are uploaded you need to commit the changes, now the files are added to your fork of the repository to send a submission request, go to pull request, create a new pull request !